 The Council has received notice from the Environment Agency that it is one of a number of named organisations that is a potential contributor to the costs of remediation of contaminated land at Halliwell Banks in Sunderland.
-The cost of the remediation works have not yet been accurately quantified and it is not possible to determine the level of the Council's exposure at this current time.
-The position will however be kept under regular review, but it is considered prudent to treat it as a contingent liability.
+The cost of the remediation works has not yet been accurately quantified and it is not possible to determine the level of the Council's exposure at this current time.
+The position is being kept under regular review and is considered prudent to treat it as a contingent liability.